Some links in this post may be affiliate links

 Water very infrequently in the cold season to keep the soil slightly moist as growth is minimal at this time but do not allow the soil to dry out completely.

-Ensure that the pot has a drainage hole to avoid getting soggy soil as it can lead to root-rot disease and death of the plant.
+Ensure that the pot has a drainage hole to avoid getting soggy soil as it can lead to root-rot and death of the plant.

+Avoid wetting the leaves as it can lead to rotting.
+Water from the bottom instead.
 Being a tropical plant, cold water will cause it to go into shock.
 Therefore, always water it with water that is at room temperature.

-Average warmth between 16-260C is ideal for Kalanchoe beharensis.
+Average warmth of 16-260C is ideal for Kalanchoe beharensis.
 The sudden change in temperature between day and night is excellent for this succulent plant as it mimicks its natural environment.

-Keep it away from cold draughts to avoid sudden drops in temperature as they can lead to leaf drop.
+Feed Velvet Elephant Ear monthly during the growing period with a balanced, liquid fertilizer for a lush growth.
 Stop feeding in the cold season as growth is minimal at this time and feeding at this time can lead to fertilizer burn and eventual death of the plant.

 The best potting mix for Elephant's Ear Kalanchoe should be rich in organic matter, loose and free-draining to avoid getting soggy soil.
 The soil should be loose enough to allow water to drain out fast enough.
-Cactus and Succulents Mix is ideal for Felt Bush.
+Cactus and succulents Mix is ideal for Felt Bush.

 Repot Elephant's Ear Kalanchoe only when the plant becomes pot-bound.
 Use a shallow rather than a deep pot as the plant has shallow roots.

 A clay pot is preferable as it is porous which allows the soil to dry out faster, therefore, preventing it from getting soggy.
+Take a look at these terracotta pots with saucer on Amazon.

 Pruning Elephant's Ear Kalanchoe requires the removal of dead and diseased leaves to maintain the plant neat and tidy and also discourage pest and disease infestations.